 <\/p>\n

-Global brands are embracing secure QR codes for use in anti-counterfeiting due to advances in digital printing, smartphone cameras, and recent changes in consumer habits.
-Taken together, these changes have made secure QR codes more scalable and cost-effective than traditional physical security features like holograms and taggants.
-Not all QR codes used for anti-counterfeiting are the same though – several different solutions have emerged for securing QR codes, each with different strengths and weaknesses.<\/p>\n
+Secure QR codes for anti-counterfeiting are found on products everywhere as digital printing and smartphone cameras have evolved to be more affordable, reliable, and improved.
+The fact that end users also reflexively scan QR codes has also contributed to their wide acceptance.
+This environment has made secure QR codes more scalable and cost-effective than other, physical security features like holograms and various taggants.
+Not all QR codes used for anti-counterfeiting are the same though – several different solutions for securing QR codes are available, each with different strengths and weaknesses.<\/p>\n

-In this article, we apply decades of Scantrust experience pioneering anti-counterfeit security to an in-depth review of the security features, pros, and cons of using QR codes to detect and protect against counterfeit products, packaging, and documents.<\/p>\n
+This article gathers decades of anti-counterfeit security data to produce an in-depth review of the security features, pros, and cons of using QR codes to detect and protect against counterfeit products and documents.<\/p>\n

 <\/p>\n